 The University of Washington supports and recognizes student public service and leadership work through several fellowship and scholarship programs.
 The Carlson Center directly administers the following Fellowships & Awards:

 Designed for incoming students, Ellis Fellows are selected on the basis of financial need, dedication towards service, personal growth, and leadership development, and ability to make a 4-year commitment toward fulfilling Fellowship expectations.
 Ellis Fellows are selected during Autumn Quarter and awarded annual scholarships throughout four years, growing from $2,000 to $4,000.

 The Jackson Munro Public Service Fellowship (formerly known as the Sterling and Gene Munro Public Service Fellowship) encourages a life-long commitment to public service by providing students with support for a proposed public service initiative.
-This support includes a monetary award (between $2500-$4500) and requires enrollment in at least one Carlson Center Community Based Leadership course in winter or spring quarter.
-Jackson Munro Fellows are selected in mid-November and are expected to be actively engaged in their public service project during Winter and Spring quarters.
+In 2016, we are piloting the Jackson Munro Public Service Fellowship as a summer intensive experience.

 Available to Junior or Senior undergraduate students, the Carlson Leadership Award recognizes individual students who have demonstrated a strong commitment to public service, provided outstanding leadership in the community, and who are committed to continued creative civic participation with a $2500 scholarship and recognition at the annual Spring Celebration of Service and Leadership.

 Other award and recognition programs to check out: